estoriadigital/cpsf-digital/README.md

 the files will be moved to the location from which it will be served.
 In the example below the repository was cloned as **cpsf-digital**.

-The repository has a submodule which must also be initialised as follows.
+The repository has two submodules which must also be initialised as follows.

 ```bash
 git submodule init